xyliatgithub/EN650654-2025/LabFour/readme.md

 In this lab assignment, you will get familiar with the intrusion detection system of Snort.

-The goals of this lab are:
+The goals of this lab include:
 1. To get you acquainted with Intrusion Detection Systems (IDSs)
-2. To install an IDS on a real machine
-3. To use the IDS to detect Denial of Service Attacks
+2. To use the IDS to detect potnetial attacks
+3. To study IDS logs and understand them
 4. To create and study IDS rules
-5. To study IDS logs and understand them

 ## Setup